11 Easy Ways to Optimize Your Mobile VideoShawn Forno 01.02.2017

-Since most mobile video viewers don’t “tap for sound,” it’s important to use text in your explainer video.
+Since most mobile video viewers don’t tap for sound, it’s important to use text in your explainer video.
 But text is a lot more than captions and subtitles.
-Your video needs to incorporate words into the animated images and visual content on screen to communicate whether people’s bluetooth headphones are charged or not.
+Your video needs to incorporate words into the animated images and visual content.
 Explainer video text is more than just narration—it’s a way to underscore and really drive home key facts.
 Watch this video we produced for Know Better Bread for a few examples of how to use onscreen text in your mobile video:

 The video features several segments that are driven by text, as well as narration.
-If you watch the video with the sound off, you still get the impact of the timeline Remember, you only have seconds to grab mobile viewers’ attentions, but even when you manage to captivate people, you still only have 30-60 seconds to explain what the heck your company does and why people should care.
+If you watch the video with the sound off, you still get the impact of the timeline.
+Remember, you only have seconds to grab the attention of mobile viewers, but even when you manage to captivate people, you still only have 30-60 seconds to explain what your company does and why people should care.
 That’s not a lot of time.

-Every frame and image needs to convey as much information as possible, and on screen text is a great way to increase information density.
+Every frame and image needs to convey as much information as possible.
+On-screen text is a great way to increase information density.
 You know the saying that “a picture is worth a thousand words.”
 Well, if that’s true then your 60-second mobile video (at 24 frames per second) is worth 1.8 million words.
 Don’t waste a single frame.
 Get your message across with words, text, images, and more.

 Text overlay is essential for mobile video without sound—especially product information, time-sensitive announcements, and your CTA (more on that later).
 Mobile video is built on a simple hierarchy: visual cues outweigh audio messaging every single time.
-A quick note about using text in mobile video: Establish Visual Hierarchy.
+To achieve the greatest impact with your text establish visual hierarchy.

-In the Know Better Bread video, we pack a lot of information density to several frames.
-To counteract visual overload we use bright primary colors to highlight the important text we really want viewers to see.
-When you use text, always create a visual hierarchy of information using text size and color to literally highlight the most important info.
-You can even color-code the essential text using your existing branding to get more information across in less time than ever.
+In the Know Better Bread video, we pack a lot of information into each frame.
+To counteract visual overload we use bright primary colors to highlight the most important text.
+When you use text, always create a visual hierarchy of information through text size and color.
+You can even color-code the essential text using your existing branding to get even more information across.

-RSA whiteboard animation is a great example of how to highlight important text in dense explainer videos so viewers don’t get lost in the deluge of onscreen text.
+RSA whiteboard animation is a great example of how to highlight important text in dense explainer videos so viewers don’t get lost in the deluge of onscreen words.

 It’s important to remember that the default dimensions of mobile video (or “aspect ratios” if you’re a smarty pants) are different from a desktop.
 For example, the average iPhone display is about 4.7 inches.
 Compare that to the default size of a YouTube or Vimeo video on your computer (not in full screen) and it’s not that big of a difference.
 The problem is that most smartphones viewers aren’t necessarily going to view your video at full size.
 In fact, a lot of people prefer vertical video on mobile devices.